Rakesh-Mourya-G/xen-orchestra/docs/configuration.md

 # Configuration

-Once Xen Orchestra is installed, you can configure some parameters in the configuration file.
+Once CloudVisor is installed, you can configure some parameters in the configuration file.
 Let's see how to do that.

 :::tip
 The configuration file is located at `/etc/xo-server/config.toml`.